swapnild333/devops-cloud-interview-guide/03-linux/linux-devops-interview-prep.md

 ```
 **Prod angle:** Load average 40 but CPU only 20% — root cause is disk I/O wait, not CPU.

+High load average doesn’t automatically mean CPU-bound — that’s the trap here.
+I’d start with top, but instead of just looking at the load number, I’d look at the CPU breakdown line specifically — id versus wa.
+In this case CPU was mostly idle, but iowait was extremely high, which tells me processes are stuck waiting on disk, not actually computing.
+I’d confirm that with iostat -x, looking at %util and await — both were maxed out, confirming the disk itself was saturated.
+Then I’d find which processes were in uninterruptible sleep, D state, using ps aux, since those are exactly the processes that inflate load average without using CPU.
+In this case it was MySQL doing heavy writes, and I’d also check disk space, since a nearly full disk can make I/O even worse.
+The key lesson is that load average counts I/O-blocked processes the same as CPU-runnable ones, so a high load number with low CPU usage is a strong signal to go straight to disk I/O, not scale up CPU, which is the instinct a lot of people have and ends up being the wrong fix entirely

 ---

 ## Section 5: Networking & Services